Tech-invite3GPPspaceIETFspace

 • sending of an acknowledgement for an MSD received in an INVITE request by including, in the final response to the INVITE request, an "application/EmergencyCallData.Control+xml" MIME body part with an "ack" element containing a "received" attribute set to "true" or "false" and a "ref" attribute set to the Content-ID of the MIME body part containing the MSD sent by the UE, as defined in RFC 8147;

-• receipt of the MSD using audio media stream encoded as described in TS 26.267;
+• receipt of the MSD using audio media stream encoded as described in TS 26.267 if requesting and providing MSD is required in:

-• the ability to request an updated MSD using audio media stream encoded as described in TS 26.267; and
+• the ability to request an updated MSD using audio media stream encoded as described in TS 26.267 if requesting and providing MSD is required in:

 • the ability to request an updated MSD using audio media stream encoded as described in TS 26.267, if the remote UA modifies an IMS emergency call of the eCall type of emergency service and stops supporting the EmergencyCallData.eCall.MSD Info-Package defined in RFC 8147.